 Learn more: what exactly is inside our portfolio?

-First, 86% of the money is equally shared between three index funds that invest in stocks in developed countries.
+First, 88% of the money goes in index funds that invest in stocks in developed countries.
 These three funds are:

 Why are we using these three funds that all invest in the same stocks?
 The Investment Funds Act allows a maximum of 30% of assets to be invested in one fund.
 The legislator wants to make sure that pension funds diversify their risks, although, frankly, this restriction is quite unnecessary in the event of a global index fund.
 In any of these three funds, the risks would already be very well diversified.

-11% of the money goes to the iShares Emerging Markets Index Fund.
+12% of the money goes to the iShares Emerging Market ESG Screened Equity Index Fund

 The vast majority of companies in the MSCI ACWI index are in the developed world, and just over a tenth are in developing countries.
 Funds that cover the entire MSCI ACWI index have, for some reason, a higher management fee than the separate portfolios of developed and developing country funds.
 This is the simple reason why we use different funds to buy stocks in companies in developing countries.